-In addition to the low rates and lack of fees, when you sign on for a SoFi loan, you get a whole bevy of exclusive member benefits including access to career coaches and financial advisors, as well as invitations to exclusive happy hours and other “member experiences.”
+In addition to the low rates and lack of fees, when you sign on for a SoFi loan, you get a range of exclusive member benefits, including access to career coaches and financial advisors, as well as invitations to exclusive virtual events and other “member experiences.”

-- Good to excellent credit — For a personal loan, SoFi loan borrowers must have a FICO score of at least 680.
+- You have good to excellent credit: For a personal loan, SoFi loan borrowers must have a FICO score of at least 680.

-- Short credit history — SoFi is more interested in how responsible you’ve been at paying bills.
+- You have a short credit history: SoFi is more interested in how responsible you’ve been at paying bills.

-- Someone who doesn’t mind an entirely online experience — The entire process takes place virtually, from applying for a loan to receiving approval.
+- You want an entirely online experience: The entire process takes place virtually, from applying for a loan to receiving approval.

-These interest rates are based on a 0.25% AutoPay reduction; this means that as a borrower, you agree to monthly payments of principal and interest to be automatically deducted from your checking or savings account.
+Interest rates range from 5.99 percent to 20.69 percent and are based on a 0.25 percent autopay reduction.
+This means that as a borrower, you agree to have monthly payments automatically deducted from your checking or savings account.

 Fees and penalties

-SoFi personal loans are fee-free.
-They are one of the few online lenders that doesn’t charge an origination fee.
-There are also no prepayment penalties for paying off your loan early.
+SoFi personal loans do not have any fees.
+It’s one of the few online lenders that doesn’t charge an origination fee, and there are no prepayment penalties for paying your loan off early.

-SoFi also doesn’t charge late fees.
-This is good as that money stays in your account, but SoFi cautions borrowers that by missing payments, they will accumulate more interest and that late payments may show up in your credit report.
+SoFi also doesn’t charge late fees, but it cautions borrowers that by missing payments, you’ll accumulate more interest and that late payments may show up in your credit report.

 SoFi stands out among other lenders by offering unemployment protection.
 If you lose your job, you can apply to have your loan payments suspended, without affecting your credit.
 You can pause your loan payments for up to 12 months, although you’ll continue to accrue interest on the balance.